tikiwildin/PDBtool/README.md

 ## Test Files

-Included in the test_files folder are several example PDB files that you can use to test the functionality of the program.
+Included in the tests folder are several example PDB files that you can use to test the functionality of the program.
 These include:

 + ✅ Valid PDB files with properly formatted ATOM records for standard testing of all features.